Business as Usual

 physically assault or handle someone roughly

-Security reported that a passenger was roughed up after refusing to comply with safety instructions
+Security reported that a passenger was roughed up after refusing to comply with safety instructions.
+He was happy that they were rough up by gladiators.

 empezar lección